Volta (literature): Haiku

-Haiku typically involve juxtaposition, or turning, which often occurs through a pivot word—a word that causes the poem to change directions.
+Haiku typically involve juxtaposition, or turning, which often occurs through a pivot word—a word that causes the poem to change directions, known in Japanese poetics as the kireji.
 This is discussed in Lee Gurga's Haiku: A Poet's Guide.
 Betty Drevniok describes the haiku's turn in Aware: A Haiku Primer by explaining that haiku must be written using the principles of comparison, contrast, or association.
 She says, "This technique provides the pivot on which the reader's thought turns and expands."

 Sijo

 The sijo, a Korean poem of 43 to 45 syllables, traditionally contains a turn in the third line which moves away from the theme developed in the first two lines.

 Sonnets

 A turn in a sonnet is called a volta.
 A vital part of virtually all sonnets, the volta is most frequently encountered at the end of the octave (first eight lines in Petrarchan or Spenserian sonnets), or the end of the twelfth line in Shakespearean sonnets, but can occur anywhere in the sonnet.